-10. The Department's final decision to discharge thousands of loans without meaningful participation from DeVry violates regulatory, statutory, and constitutional principles.
-Both the BDR regulations and the process by which the Department has prosecuted the Recoupment Action conflict with other applicable rules, the Administrative Procedure Act ("APA"), and the Due Process Clause of the Fifth Amendment to the United States Constitution, in at least the following ways:
+18. The Department's final decision to discharge thousands of loans without meaningful participation from DeVry violates regulatory, statutory, and constitutional principles.
+Both the BDR regulations and the process by which the Department is prosecuting the Recoupment Action conflict with other applicable rules, the Administrative Procedure Act ("APA"), Articles I and II of the United States Constitution, and the Due Process Clause of the Fifth Amendment to the United States Constitution, in at least the following ways:

 - a.
 The Department has discharged thousands of loans without providing DeVry a meaningful opportunity to participate in the discharge process or challenge the underlying obligations, as required by law. - b.
 The Department has failed to provide sufficient notice to DeVry of the BDR Applications, including the basic information DeVry needs to understand and defend against both the individual student claims and the Recoupment Action.
-Here, that means providing, at a minimum, information about each student's attendance, the basis for each student's alleged defense to repayment, and any receipt of offsetting payments-among other things plainly relevant to the merits of the claims, DeVry's defenses, and amounts purportedly owed.
+Here, that means providing, at a minimum, information about each student's attendance, the basis for each student's alleged defense to repayment, and any receipt of offsetting payments-among other things plainly relevant to the merits of the claims, DeVry's defenses, and amounts purportedly owed. - c.

-- c.
 The Department has adjudicated the underlying BDR Applications in a single group process, but there is no lawful basis for such an act.
 Congress has not authorized the Department to adjudicate BDR Applications and seek reimbursement in this manner, and the Department cannot circumvent controlling regulations or suspend due process because the volume of claims is large.
-Rather, the Department must individually assess the viability of each student's claimed defense to repayment-and thereby eliminate ineligible claims and identify applicable offsets to relief-before seeking reimbursement.
-Instead, the Department turned the process on its head by requiring DeVry to sort it out, without providing the information DeVry needs to do so. - d.
+Rather, the Department must individually assess the viability of each student's claimed defense to repayment-

+and thereby eliminate ineligible claims and identify applicable offsets to relief before seeking reimbursement.
+Instead, the Department turned the process on its head by requiring DeVry to sort it out, without providing the information DeVry needs to do so.

+- d.
 The Department relies on regulations promulgated without proper notice and comment, and on policy memoranda issued in contravention of then-controlling processes for issuing guidance documents. - e.
 The haphazard process by which the Department has prosecuted the Recoupment Action lacks clear standards for establishing liability, eliminates nearly every protection to meaningful legal process to which DeVry is entitled, and eviscerates congressional and constitutional limitations on the Department's power to seek recoupment.

-11. DeVry thus stands to suffer considerable constitutional and pecuniary harm, which is exacerbated by the Department's seemingly unfettered discretion to impose devastating financial and operational demands on DeVry, including a letter of credit that would irreversibly impact DeVry during the administrative process and create needless uncertainty for thousands of current students.
+19. DeVry thus is currently suffering considerable constitutional and pecuniary harm by being forced to endure the ongoing Recoupment Action, which is exacerbated by the Department's seemingly unfettered discretion to impose devastating financial and operational demands on DeVry, including the possibility of a letter of credit that would irreversibly impact DeVry during the administrative process and create needless uncertainty for thousands of current students.

-12. Accordingly, DeVry seeks injunctive and declaratory relief to enforce pertinent constitutional and statutory limits on the Department's authority, clarify the parties' rights and the governing rules, and ensure a fair process so DeVry can present a meaningful defense.
+20. Accordingly, DeVry seeks injunctive and declaratory relief to stay the unconstitutional recoupment process, enforce pertinent constitutional and statutory limits on the Department's authority, clarify the parties' rights and the governing rules, and, if a recoupment action were to move forward, ensure a fair process so DeVry can present a meaningful defense.